Wan Chai (fighter)

-Wan Chai (ဝမ်ချိုင်း) (born January 24, 1972) is a retired Burmese Lethwei fighter and former Openweight Lethwei World Champion in 1998 and 1999.
+Wan Chai (ဝမ်ချိုင်း) (born January 24, 1972) is a former Burmese Lethwei fighter and Openweight Lethwei World Champion in 1998 and 1999.

 Early life

 Wan Chai was born in 1972 to father U Pan Nyunt and mother Daw Khin May in Kawt Nwe, a village east of Kawkareik city in Kayin State.
 He started his training initially with Myawaddy U Than Shwe, a former boxer well known with the arts in both Myanmar and Thailand himself.

 Lethwei career

 Before his fame in Myanmar lethwei Wan Chai was already a veteran of the fight game with great experiences gained in Thailand.
-After returning to Myanmar he burst onto the scene grabbing the inaugural openweight Golden Belt by defeating Aung Aung Tun.
-In 1998 he aimed for the crown and Shwe Du Wun's reign came to a halt under the coersive script of fate.
-Wan Chai took the National title away from the champion within three rounds in one of their rematches.
+In 1996, the Myanmar Traditional Lethwei Federation (MTLF), a branch of the Myanmar's Ministry of Health and Sports, created the Golden Belt Championship for rising talents which uses the tournament Lethwei rules, unlike the traditional Golden Belt.

-After his retirement Wan Chai made a commitment to support the Aung Myanmar lethwei club in 2016, which trained Daung Thi Chay, Lwann Chai, Saw George, Yan Linn Aung and Daung Phyu Lay at the time.
+After returning to Myanmar, Wan Chai burst onto the scene and competed at the inaugural Golden Belt Championship which he won by defeating Aung Aung Tun.
+In 1998, he challenged the reigning Myanmar Lethwei World Champion Shwe Du Wun.
+Wan Chai took the Openweight Lethwei Golden Belt title away from the champion within three rounds.
+Wan Chai lost the title to Shan La Tway in a year later.
+After his retirement, Wan Chai made a commitment to support the Aung Myanmar lethwei club in 2016, which trained Daung Thi Chay, Lwann Chai, Saw George, Yan Linn Aung and Daung Phyu Lay at the time.
 He transferred to several clubs but eventually ended up with the one carrying his own name.
 His most notable students are his son Lwann Chai and Thway Thit Win Hlaing.